kchun014/rshell/README.md

 Copyright © 2007 Free Software Foundation, Inc. <http://fsf.org/>
 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-## Bugs
+Bugs:
 i) No error given when boolean operators are stacked (i.e. || && || &&)

-ii) no error given when only one argument given of logical operators (||, &&, ;).

-iii) does not work when semicolons are in the middle of an argument

-(i.e. echo he;llo will echo "he;llo", when it should output he and give an error for "llo")

-iv) mkdir does not execute "or" commands after failure, if file already exists.
+ii) no error given when only one argument given of logical operators (||, &&, ;). iii) does not work when semicolons are in the middle of an argument (i.e. echo he;llo will echo "he;llo", when it should output he and give an error for "llo") iv) mkdir does not execute "or" commands after failure, if file already exists.

-v) using commands with logical operators, then ending with done crashes the shell.

-vi) cannot use logical operators with done, will exit regardless.
+v) using commands with logical operators, then ending with done crashes the shell. vi) cannot use logical operators with done, will exit regardless.